 - Asbestos removal certification, although maintained by the state, is actually done by approved training centers.
 Once certified, the individuals receive a state certification card, which has to be carried at all times Failure to carry the certification car at worksites may result in fines and revocation of the certification.

 - Asbestos material of the non-friable nature can be removed by individuals without certification as long as the material encompasses less than three square feet or three linear feet.
 However, OSHA training is required.

 - Once asbestos material is secured for transportation to disposal, the state has thirteen authorized disposal sites.
-Notification and approval have to be given prior to disposal of asbestos material.
-The state also has in place categories of certain types of asbestos that may or may not need disposal, given the building material it has been placed in, and if its of a “friable” or “non friable” nature.
+Notification and approval have to be given prior to the disposal of asbestos material.
+The state also has in place categories of certain types of asbestos that may or may not need disposal, given the building material it has been placed in, and if it is of a “friable” or “nonfriable” nature.

 Medical Help in South Dakota